Sign up now to a free show-and-tell session

 - 8am https://zoom.us/meeting/register/tJ0qf-uppjgvG9YDMBGDi09AopfOE2wF4vUa

 The tool shed

-Over more than twenty years of public service transformation, 15 as a consultant, and ten years of running RedQuadrant as a network consultancy, I have developed a rich multi-methodology approach which is highly applicable cross-sector for anyone who wants to transform organisations and their results.
+Over nearly twenty-four years of service transformation, 15 as a consultant, and twelve years of running RedQuadrant as a network consultancy, I have developed a rich multi-methodology approach which is highly applicable for anyone who wants to transform organisations and their results.

 I’m offering small group cohorts the opportunity to join together and share in multiple learning mechanisms, over a period of time, to become more effective at what they do by having access to a larger and more integrated tool shed and peer and coaching support.
 This is for change-makers, consultants, facilitators, ‘systems changers’ all over the world.

 - Small facilitated co-coaching cohorts / circles of four to six people, mixed internationally, by sector, and by propensity, with me, Benjamin Taylor, the Managing Partner of RedQuadrant, by Zoom, twice a month — 90 minutes each